missyjeanbeutler/Hosting-Digital-Ocean/README.md

 ###### .env file
 - Recreate any .env file or config.js in the the server.
     - Use ```touch .env``` to make an .env file.
     - Use ```nano .env``` to edit the file.
+(Nano is an inline editor for files.)
 - Go to your code editor and copy the contents of your local .env file.
-Inside nano on the server, paste in the contents you copied so they will now be in the server .env file.
 Change any full paths containing "localhost" (e.g., 'http://localhost:3100/api/users') to relative paths instead (e.g., '/api/users').
 We do this because your server might be structured differently than your local machine, so we give the server a relative path, and it knows what to do from there.
+Before you may have needed a reference to localhost if you were using an `<a>` tag, usually with Auth, you still need to remove those localhost references and give the reigns to your server.
+- Make sure that all the variables/information is correct.
+- Inside nano on the server, paste in the contents you copied so they will now be in the server .env file.
 - To exit nano, use Ctrl+x to exit.
 It will ask if you want to save.
 Type ```Yes``` or ```y```, then hit Return to confirm.
+- It may be good to run `cat .env` to make sure that everything saved correctly.
+- It also may be good to run `node server/index.js` to make sure that everything starts up correctly.
+    - If you load up this IP Address in your browser, it won't work.
+You need to do the next step.

 ###### build folder
+- Your build folder you may have been using before was in your `.gitignore` and so it didn't get pushed up.
+This needs to be done now.
 - Create a build folder using ```npm run build```.
 This will create a folder called "build" with an optimized version of your project.
 The express.static line you added to the server file will tell the server to look in that build folder for the static files that need to be served.
 - Now your entire project is saved to the server, including code, node_modules, .env files, and build folder.
 The next step is to run Node on our project to see if it works from the server.